 FSRI Launches Positive Pressure Attack Online Training Program

-The “Positive Pressure Attack” online course provides a culmination of the cold flow, and full-scale experiments performed by UL’s Fire Safety Research Institute (FSRI) as part of a research study funded by the Department of Homeland Security’s Assistance to Firefighters Grant Program.
+The “Positive Pressure Attack” online course provides a culmination of the cold flow, and full-scale experiments performed by the Fire Safety Research Institute (FSRI), part of UL Research Institutes as part of a research study funded by the Department of Homeland Security’s Assistance to Firefighters Grant Program.
 The purpose of this study is to increase firefighter safety and effectiveness by providing the fire service with scientific knowledge on the performance characteristics of positive pressure ventilation (PPV) fans and the way in which their use affects fire dynamics.

 The interactive training takes learners through all of the details that went into the experiments, experiment results, and tactical considerations derived from the results.
 Experiments included 24 cold flow tests and 25 full scale tests.